The Atlanta Constitution, Atlanta, Georgia, 25 Mar 1923, Sun • Page 1

 plates were developed immediately, and on one we beheld a peculiar streak.
 Mr. Moss became very much excited.
 He had a print made from this plate which caused a great deal of talk, not one photographer could explain how this could be tricked.
 Mr. Moss offered $100 to anyone who could produce it under the same conditions, whereas no one could duplicate same.
 Were present: Mr. J. M. Hall, Mr. Albert H. Hetzel, Mr. Stanley Bruce, Reporter of the Examiner, Mr. Virgil Vlasek, Financial Secretary.

 There is however another theory.
 While his relationship with best friend Sir Arthur Conan Doyle was fragile, he consulted him on this case.
 Remembering that Doyle himself had been fooled by the Cottingley Fairies, Doyle believed that the streak was caused by a scratch on the plate.
-Surely if it was something so obvious Houdini would be onto it right away wouldn't he?
+Surely if it was something so obvious Houdini would be onto it right away, wouldn't he?
 Maybe Houdini knew exactly what it was but needed some publicity?
-Houdini himself was all about self promotion.
-As much as he loved being able to expose things, he did so with a spotlight.
+Houdini himself was all about self-promotion.
+As much as he loved being able to expose things, he did so with a spotlight, and a rather large one at that.
 Conveniently, Houdini had a show playing at the local theatre a few days later in which he spoke about the photo in great detail.
 Was it that he couldn't explain the photo or a smart publicity stunt to fill seats?

 A write up in the local newspaper about the show stated: